deathworlders/online/content/books/deathworlders/chapter-89-titanomachy.md

 Here was a rebel.
 His career had been aimed squarely at some of the most corrupt governments and figures in the galaxy, including the Robalin Supremacy itself.
 He’d written his worst code to tear open the corporate fronts and puppet foundations that faced the rest of the Dominion and let the Supremacy continue to trade and grow wealthy despite numerous official embargos and punitive measures.

 Well, not *just* them.
-Miree had been entirely disillusioned with a cowardly galaxy that left Gao to burn, which had never united to tackle the Hunters.
+Liree had been entirely disillusioned with a cowardly galaxy that left Gao to burn, which had never united to tackle the Hunters.
 He’d never accepted that it wasn’t the Dominion’s fault, that it was hostile influence that had robbed the galaxy’s united species of their collective balls.

 He’d been *angry.* Angry enough to smash the whole system, and his weapon of choice had been some of the most inspired code ever written.

 And now…neutered.

 Worse. *Slavishly* devoted to the Great Father, in a way that was straight-up creepy.
-She’d tried asking some of the other gaoians about it but all she got was silence and…she didn’t know if they noticed it themselves, but every time the other gaoians looked at Miree, their ears flattened backwards.
+She’d tried asking some of the other gaoians about it but all she got was silence and…she didn’t know if they noticed it themselves, but every time the other gaoians looked at Liree, their ears flattened backwards.

 Exasperated, she’d resorted to asking Wilde about it.
 His answer was, if anything, *worse.*